advance100/doc_webpack/configuration.md

 ### `output.devtoolModuleFilenameTemplate`

-Filename template for the `sources` array in a generated SourceMap.
+Filename template string of function for the `sources` array in a generated SourceMap.

 `[resource]` is replaced by the path used by Webpack to resolve the file, including the query params to the rightmost loader (if any).